 Are You Ready To Fall In Love With Cypriot Gastronomy?

-There’s no exaggeration saying that Cypriot gastronomy is heavily influenced by its neighboring cuisine as well as a long history of terrorism.
+It’s no exaggeration saying that Cypriot gastronomy is heavily influenced by its neighboring cuisines.
 There are countless Greek, Turkish, and Middle Eastern dishes that have traveled here and gained their reputation.

 Still, hidden gems of traditional Cypriot foods are there, waiting for you to discover and fall in love with.
 Please share this article so that more people will know about the cuisine of the Island of Love.

 If you have tried or traveled to Cyprus, share your thoughts about this magnificent cuisine in the comment section!
-Otherwise, you can also find other readers’ helpful experiences and tips there.
+Besides, you can also find other readers’ helpful experiences and tips there.